Oct 21, 2023

 Stuffed mushrooms are always a party favorite, especially for Thanksgiving and Christmas.
 Soft mushroom caps are stuffed with a cheesy, herby, and garlicky filling.
 Then they’re baked until golden with crumbled pecans on top.
-The perfect vegetarian appetizer I’d say!
+It’s the perfect vegetarian appetizer!

-I swear, every time I bring these stuffed mushrooms to a holiday party, they disappear FAST.
+Every time I bring these stuffed mushrooms to a holiday party, they disappear FAST.
 They’re the perfect cheesy mushroom bite with hints of onion, fresh herbs, and crunchy pecans.
 Basically everything you want in a savory appetizer.
 So if you make this recipe, which I highly recommend you do, you may want come prepared with two batches!

 But the good news is this recipe is quite easy and simple.
 The bulk of the work comes early with the ingredient prep and stuffing.
 But once that’s done, the oven turns these bite-sized nibbles into golden perfection.

-It’s superb as a Thanksgiving side dish or Christmas dinner appetizer both vegetarian and non-vegetarians will love.
+Stuffed mushrooms are superb as a Thanksgiving side dish or Christmas dinner appetizer that both vegetarian and non-vegetarians will love.
 Because everyone craves cozy, indulgent foods during the holidays right?
 So, let me show you how to make the best stuffed mushrooms recipe ever.

 There’s no surprising ingredients in these classic stuffed mushrooms.
 The recipe is a mix of simple pantry staples you likely already have on hand.
 But for a Downshiftology twist, I add chopped onions and pecans.
 Once you taste these mushrooms fresh out of the oven – you’ll see how these small tweaks make all the difference!